-If you do not immediately know what I am referring to in the title, you are probably sitting there asking yourself “What is Sleep No More?”
-It’s really difficult to explain but thankfully the show sent me a pretty good summation:
+Sleep No More.
+If you don’t immediately recognize the title, you’re probably sitting there asking yourself “What’s Sleep No More?”
+Here’s a pretty good summation:

 “UK-based Punchdrunk’s Sleep No More is an award-winning theatrical experience that tells Shakespeare’s classic tragedy Macbeth through a darkly cinematic lens.
 Audiences move freely through the epic world of the story at their own pace, choosing where to go and what to see, ensuring that everyone’s journey is different and unique.”